-- The facility for growth investment has the goal of providing a boost to the European venture capital market by investing in venture capital funds-of-funds, increasing considerably the volume of investment in the growth of enterprises across borders.
+- The Equity Facility for Growth has the goal of providing a boost to the European venture capital market by investing in venture capital funds, increasing considerably the volume of investment in the growth of enterprises across borders.

-- The loan facility aims to facilitate access to lending of firms that have higher risk, but aim to grow and internationalise their activities.
+- The loan facility aims to facilitate access to lending of firms that have higher risk or do not have available sufficient collateral, but aim to grow and internationalise their activities.